Kolkata Suburban Railway: Rolling stock

 The Electric Multiple Units (EMUs) for the Kolkata suburban services were built domestically at the Integral Coach Factory (ICF), Perambur; the first EMU rolled out in September 1962.

 The Howrah division of Eastern Railways has a rolling stock of 12-coach EMUs made by Jessop, ICF and Titagarh Wagons.
 BEML EMU's have been purchased and are in use.
 A few Unique BEML stainless steel EMUs are also in service.
 A small fleet of 12-coach Siemens EMUs are also in service.
 MEMU Rakes from the Rail Coach Factory, Kapurthala (RCF) and Diesel multiple units (DEMUs)) from the ICF are in service.
 Howrah division has 61 12-car rakes.

 The Sealdah division has rolling stock including nine and 12-coach EMUs, also made by Jessop, ICF and Titagarh Wagons.
 A small fleet of Siemens 12-coach EMUs is also in service.
 BEML EMU's have been purchased and are in use and a small number of unique BEML stainless steel EMUs are also in service.
 DEMU trains made by ICF and MEMU from Rail Coach Factory, Kapurthala (RCF) are in service.
-The number of 9-car and 12-car EMU rakes Sealdah division are 49 and 66 respectively.
-There are 2 Mainline Electric Multiple Unit (MEMU) rakes also.
+The number of 12-car EMU rakes in Sealdah division is 125.
+There are some Mainline Electric Multiple Unit (MEMU) rakes also.

 The South Eastern Railways uses 12-coach EMUs made by Jessop, Siemens, Titagarh Wagons and ICF.
 BEML EMUs have been purchased and are in use.
 A few unique BEML stainless steel EMUs are also in service.
 SER was the first Division in West Bengal to use the ICF Medha 3-phase rakes.
 DEMU rakes from ICF and MEMU from RCF are in service.
 In February 2018, SER launched Medha ICF Rakes on the Howrah–Kharagpur route and on 15 April 2018, Eastern Railway also started using them on the Howrah–Bandel Route.
 SER has 30 12-car EMU rakes.

-Every division of the Kolkata Suburban Railway are rapidly replacing their old Jessop and ICF EMUs with the latest Medha 3-phase EMU rakes made by ICF with Bombardier Transportation.
+Every division of the Kolkata Suburban Railway are rapidly replacing their old Jessop and ICF EMUs with the latest Medha 3-phase EMU rakes made by ICF with Bombardier Transportation (now Alstom).
 Almost all the EMU Units used by the Kolkata Suburban Railway are equipped with a GPS-based passenger information system.
 Some EMUs, which were previously in service with the Western Line of the Mumbai Suburban Railway, were later shifted to Kolkata for service.

+On June 18, 2025 Eastern Railway's first Air-conditioned EMU arrived in Ranaghat carshed scheduled to run on Sealdah-Ranaghat Line.
+On Aug 10, 2025 Kolkata suburban railway's first AC local between Sealdah and Ranaghat inaugurated.